Malibu languages

 The Malibu languages are a poorly attested group of extinct languages once spoken along the Magdalena River in Colombia.
 Material exists only for two of the numerous languages mentioned in the literature: Malibú and Mocana.

 Classification

-The Malibu languages have previously been grouped with the Chimila language.
-However, Chimila is now known to be a Chibchan language, and Adelaar & Muysken regard the grouping of Chimila with the Malibu languages as "without any factual basis".
+The Malibu languages have previously been grouped with the Chimila language within the Chibchan languages.
+However, Adelaar & Muysken regard the grouping of Chimila with the Malibu languages as "without any factual basis".

 Family division

 Rivet listed three Malibu tribes, each with its own language: